vondar/py2048/README.md

 6. If the number is not reached,my game has defeated you.(note:I pity you, you had everything to choose)

 Now, since you have read till here go and play.

+### SIDE NOTE

+- Pretty generic game
+- This is all made frm basics, I knew of.
+- Random library and the copy modules were google searches